 IPE begins in the MD1 year with an “Early Learner” event.
 This experience involves interprofessionalism and ethics activities using small groups and a large group debrief.
 Included are medical, nursing and pharmacy students.
 The interprofessional groups created for the Early Learner event continue together in the MD2 year.
 During the MD2 year these groups are brought together for activities in interprofessional communication using TeamSTEPPS skills.
-The MD2 students also have a clinical IPE experience during their community weeks.
+The MD2 students also experience interprofessional collaboration during the Longitudinal Clinical Experiences.
 The MD3 students participate in both an interprofessional simulation and the Northeast/Central Pennsylvania Interprofessional Education Coalition (NECPA/IPEC) annual summit as described below.
-A mandatory two-week IPE selective for MD4 students is designed to deliver focused interprofessional team experiences during year-four rotations.
-Additional IPE activities include an interactive IPE session in the Patient-Centered Medicine course (MD1 year) involving various healthcare disciplines and care of the elderly population; patient presentations throughout the first two years led by various healthcare practitioners, including occupational and physical therapists; a discharge plan workshop in MD3 year with pharmacy students; and, if desired by the student, an interprofessional global medical mission.
+A mandatory two-week IPE selective for MD4 students is designed to deliver focused experiential interprofessional team experiences during year-four rotations.
+Additional IPE activities include an interactive IPE session in the Patient-Centered Medicine course (MD1 year) involving various healthcare disciplines and care of the elderly population; patient presentations throughout the first two years led by various healthcare practitioners, including occupational and physical therapists; and, if desired by the student, an interprofessional global medical mission.
 Geisinger Commonwealth is one of 13 schools participating with Drexel University in “A Multi-Institution Effort to Advance Professionalism and Interprofessional Education with ProfessionalFormation.org,” which is funded by the Josiah Macy Foundation.

 Peer-reviewed publications and published abstracts

-Simoyan OM, Townsend JM.
+- Simoyan OM, Townsend JM.
 Improving the health of Northeastern Pennsylvania through medical education and community engagement, Public Voices.
 2012; Vol XII, No. 2.
-Full text.

 Presentations at professional meetings